National Park Foundation: Grants and programs

 The NPF works in partnership with companies and organizations that wish to support the parks by delegating donations through one of foundation's programs and creating grants that honor the company's mission or values and benefit the parks and visitors.
 Additional donations that are not assigned to one of the programs help fund media and promotions, communication with partners, and park maintenance.
 The NPF has received support from partners such as: L.L.
 Bean, Union Pacific Railroad, Disney, and Subaru.

 In 2016, the NPF conducted a fundraising campaign titled "The Centennial Campaign for America’s National Parks," which raised more than $500 million in support of national parks and programs.
+In 2024, the Lilly Endowment donated $100 million to the National Park Foundation to support more than 400 national park sites.

 Past and present NPF programs have included:

 The African American Experience Fund

 Established in 2001, the African American Experience Fund (AAEF) helps preserve African American history and culture, and the stories of the individuals and the national park sites they care for under the AAEF.
 The fund works to reach a broader audience through public engagement with the parks.
 AAEF supports and highlights sites including the Tuskegee Airmen National Historic Site and Tuskegee Institute National Historic Site, Martin Luther King, Jr. National Historic Site, and the New Orleans Jazz National Historical Park.
 In total, more than 30 national parks and monuments are designated as African American Heritage Sites.